-In the event of a situation involving injury or illness such as difficulty breathing, choking, chest pain, anaphylactic shock (severe allergic reaction), head trauma, extreme severe headache, alcohol and drug overdose, mental status change.
+In the event of a situation involving injury or illness such as difficulty breathing, fainting, choking, chest pain, anaphylactic shock (severe allergic reaction), head trauma, extreme severe headache, alcohol and drug overdose, mental status change.

 Contact UPD: (914) 251-6911